Hurricane Ismael

-Hurricane Ismael was a weak, but deadly Pacific hurricane that killed over one hundred people in northern Mexico in September of the 1995 Pacific hurricane season.
+Hurricane Ismael was a weak but deadly Pacific hurricane that killed over one hundred people in northern Mexico in September of the 1995 Pacific hurricane season.
 It developed from a persistent area of deep convection on September 12, and steadily strengthened as it moved to the north-northwest.
 Ismael attained hurricane status on September 14 while located 210 mi off the coast of Mexico.
-It continued to the north, and after passing a short distance east of Baja California it made landfall on Topolobampo in the state of Sinaloa with winds of 80 mph.
+It continued to the north, and after passing a short distance east of Baja California Sur it made landfall on Topolobampo in the state of Sinaloa with winds of 80 mph.
 Ismael rapidly weakened over land, and dissipated on September 16 over northwestern Mexico.
 The remnants entered the United States and extended eastward into the Mid-Atlantic States.